zio/zio-quill/docs/extending-quill.md

 // ) AS e WHERE e.value <= 100
 ```

-If you are sure that the the content of your infix is a pure function, you canse use the `pure` method
+If you are sure that the the content of your infix is a pure function, you can use the `pure` method
 in order to indicate to Quill that the infix clause can be copied in the query.
 This gives Quill much
 more leeway to flatten your query, possibly improving performance.